-Many think this happens only once a month, at the Lantern Festival, but it actually is available every night in Hoi An!
+Many think this happens only once a month, at the Lantern Festival, but it actually is available every night and is one of the best things to do in Hoi An!
 You just need to walk to the central pier, pay for your lantern and place it on the Thu Bon river with a wish for happiness, love and luck.
 If you do make it to the Lantern Festival (happens on the 14th of the Lunar Month), they turn off all the lights at 8.00pm making this a very special experience.
 That said, festival night is by far the busiest time in Hoi An and you’ll be shoulder-charged by a lot of avid tourists so be prepared for some pushing, shoving and sweating.
 Also watch out for pickpockets on the bridge.

 Day 4 – The Hai Van Pass to Hue

 So today will hopefully be your best day in in Vietnam, as it was for us.
 While it’s technically a ‘travel day’, it’s one you will never forget.
 You should be taking the Hai Van Pass, touted by motoring show, Top Gear, as the most beautiful and scenic ocean road in the world.
 We recommend that you do this as an ‘Easy Rider’ i.e. perched on the back of a large motorbike.
 It’s so much comfier than you’d expect plus if you were to self-drive, this could be a very tiring day.